Referee and Editor's Guide

 Conflict of Interest

 The editor should not be involved in decisions regarding articles written by himself or his family members.
 Additionally, such work must be subject to all the journal's usual procedures.
-The editor must follow ICMJE guidelines regarding disclosure of potential conflicts of interest by authors and reviewers.
+The editor must follow COPE guidelines regarding disclosure of potential conflicts of interest by authors and reviewers.

 Publication Decision